StanfordDataCompressionClass/Fall23/logistics.md

 - Perceptual Quality metrics for image/video compression

 **Special Topics**

-(based on interest and time)
+Based on interest and time.
+Some of these topics will be covered through invited IT Forum talks and also available as an option for the final projects.
 - Succinct data structures, compression of data structures in the RAM
 - Burrows-Wheeler transform
-- Lossy compression and denoising
+- Lossy compression and de-noising
 - Distributed compression, practical applications
 - Compression of neural network models